-I am so excited to write this post today because I’m not only getting to introduce you to a group of fabulous ladies, but also share a project that is fun to create.
-My blogger friends and I are officially launching our Reduce, Reuse, REFASHION fun today.
-Our goal is to inspire you to whip out that dusty sewing machine, needle and thread, or just plain enjoy watching us create too (for those not sewing minded).
-My project for you is a DIY child’s apron that can be adapted to kids from 1 to 99.
+I am so excited to write this post today because I’m always excited Reduce, Reuse, REFASHION day.
+My goal is to inspire you to whip out that dusty sewing machine, needle and thread, or just plain enjoy watching us create too (for those not sewing minded).
+Today, I’m showcasing a DIY child’s apron that can be adapted to kids from 1 to 99.

 You will see their projects down below in a bit.
 For now check out what I dug out of my linen stash.
 What you see above is some scrap fabric, a remnant of my linen skirt from my DIY insulated lunch bag post seen HERE, and vintage embroidery.